yafyz/vrv_player/readme.md

 # what does it do

-plays VRV content through VLC
+plays VRV content through VLC or MPV

 proxy for bypassing VRV being unavailable in your country